Landlords need to comply with various legal obligations. Find out about the laws and bylaws that apply to renting a property.

 - Provision for the washing of clothes (if the house is intended for the use of 2 people or more)

-The Building Act and/or Code may impose greater requirements on premises if the property was built after 1978.
+Check the Building Act and Code for wider requirements on properties built after 1978.

 Light, ventilation, drainage and dampness